Call from suspect’s mom to Apalachee High School before shooting was not the only warning that morning | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Steve Almasy, Scott Glover, Keith Allen and Kelly McCleary contributed to this report.
+CNN’s Sara Smart, Nouran Salahieh, Steve Almasy, Scott Glover, Keith Allen and Kelly McCleary contributed to this report.